dertseha/node-webapp-template/README.md

 ## License

-Intern is available under the terms of the [New BSD License](LICENSE).
+The project is available under the terms of the [New BSD License](LICENSE).